abhishekteli/COVID-19-Data-Analytics-Pipeline/README.md

 Visualize the data using Power BI: The transformed data will be visualized using Power BI, a powerful data visualization tool that will enable the project to create interactive dashboards and reports.

 Monitor and optimize the data pipeline: The data pipeline will be monitored and optimized using Apache Airflow, which will enable the project to track the progress of the pipeline and identify bottlenecks.

+The entire process is executed in Docker containers, which provide an isolated environment for running the pipeline.
+Docker ensures that the pipeline is consistent and reliable, regardless of the environment it is run in.

 ## Technologies Used
 The project uses the following technologies: